billsix/cprogrammingbook/doc/09-Libraries.rst

 integer argument, which should either be an int, the value of which should be representable as unsigned char, or the integer constant EOF, as returned from functions such as getchar().
-The behaviour is undefined if it is not.
+The behavior is undefined if it is not.

 These functions depend on the program's locale setting.